 On the evening of May 3, 1980, an incident took place which could have ended Michael Down’s criminal career.
 At Thames Road Miss Hilda Keefe aged 64 saw an intruder breaking into her house using a glass cutter.
 She shouted out.
 The intruder climbed into the house.
 Upstairs Miss Keefe’s intrepid 87 year old mother shouted to get the attention of a neighbour and the intruder fled leaving behind pieces of washing line.
 Miss Hilda Keefe gave a very accurate description of the intruder.
 It would be eight years before he was convicted.

 It is at this point that the best opportunity to convict Michael Downs arose.
 PC Dave Milner took an interest in the victims and visited them regularly.
 He knew that pieces of washing line had been left at the murder of Mrs Catharine Weaver as they had at the intrusion on Thames Road.
-PC Dave Milner took to visiting Miss Keefe.
+Miss Keefe.
 Miss Keefe said that it was surprising that the intruder could not be found because he was wearing a green coat.
 PC Milner said that it was not in her statement that the intruder was wearing a green coat and Mrs Keefe said that she had seen the intruder again in Lytham Road.

 PC Dave Milner took to looking out for the man in the green jacket where Miss Keefe had seen him.
 Eventually he spotted Michael Downs crossing the railway bridge on Lytham Road.
 Michael Downs was questioned and claimed he did not know where Thames Road was.
 This seems unlikely because he lived in the next street.
 Glass cutters and knives where found in his flat.